 7. SHOULD include a Resource-Priority header according to rules and procedures of [RFC4412], if the QoE Profile assigned to the Pre-established Session is 'Official Government Use' QoE Profile.
 If included, the value of the Resource-Priority header SHALL be equal to the level of priority assigned to the PoC User, as specified in subclause 5.8 "QoE Profiles"; the Resource-Priority header is included as a header of the SIP REFER request as well as a Refer-to URI parameter; and,

-9. SHALL
+9. SHALL, if the conference URI is a GRUU, include a Target-Dialog header as specified in [RFC4538] identifying the Pre-established Session.